Please Note:

 Incoming Sutton 8th Graders

-All incoming eighth-graders will read 2 novels from the below list and complete the assignment that is in Google classroom named, “Eighth-Grade Summer Reading”.
+All incoming 8th graders will read 2 novels from the below list and complete the assignment that is in Google classroom named, “Eighth-Grade Summer Reading”.

 Bomb: The Race to Build-and Steal-the World’s Most Dangerous Weapon by Steve Sheinkin